donygeorgek/Custom-Calender/README.md

 Hi,

 I am Dony George.
 I have completed the iOS Challenge for the Outlook Team and would like it to be reviewed.
-The test was supposed to be delivered by Dec 13th 2017.
-I have done this with the limited amount of time I got this weekend.
-I was too busy with my works last week.
-The code is also available in GitHub and have invited Ogden and Eddie to the repository.

-As for me I have 6 years of experience in iOS development and have worked on both Obj-C and swift projects.
 The project was written Swift 3.2 on Xcode 8.3.3.
 No third party libraries were used.

 Below is what is done in the project